OutSystems/docs-support/src/community/change-community-pw.md

 <div class="info" markdown="1">

-Note:

-* After you reset your password, wait 2 to 3 minutes before trying to sign in.
-It takes some time for the password from Community Profile to sync with the Personal Environment.
+* After you reset your password, allow for 3 minutes before trying to sign in again to your Personal Environment.
+This is necessary for the password from community profile to sync with your Personal Environment.

-* Due to security reasons, avoid signing in with the password that doesn't work.
-After a certain number of wrong attempts to sign in, your account is blocked for the duration of one hour.
-The 1-hour lock remains even after you reset your password.
+* After a certain number of wrong attempts to sign in, your account may be blocked for the duration of one hour.
+The 1 hour lock remains even after you reset your password.

 </div>